Rob Dyrdek Mourns Christopher ‘Big Black’ Boykin’s Death: ‘My Heart Is Broken’

 — Chanel (@chanelwestcoast) May 10, 2017

-The 6-foot, 6-inch, 375-lb giant, had launched his own plus-sized clothing lines, Big Man Network and Big Dime Pieces, before he died.
+The 6-foot-6, 375-lb giant, had launched his own plus-sized clothing lines, Big Man Network and Big Dime Pieces, before he died.

 Once, while thinking about his accomplishments, he expressed gratitude that a “fat black kid” from Wiggins, Stone County, Mississippi, got so far in life.